-Councillors can also be provided with prepaid envelopes for use in their routine correspondence to constituents etc. Please speak to Kate McCafferty, Democratic Services Assistant to request an allocation of prepaid envelopes.
+Councillors can also be provided with prepaid envelopes for use in their routine correspondence to constituents etc. Please speak to Democratic Services officer to request an allocation of prepaid envelopes.

 Postal facilities are not available for party political issues.

 Outgoing post, internal and external, may be left in Democratic Services or the Members' Common Room.